WokLibCodeClub/.github/profile/README.md

 ## Scratch (first session 10.30am to 11.30am)

-The next session will take place on **Saturday 28th March 2026**.
+The next session will take place on **Saturday 25th April 2026**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

-At the last session we learnt about using Scratch **broadcast messages** to control the flow of the project.
-In this session we will extend this and introduce a special type of variable called a *list*.
-We will discover what *Lists* are, how they can be created and explore some of the Scratch blocks that are specific to *Lists*   We will then code a long conversation between two sprites without needing too many different messages.

-Here is the powerpoint presentation for the project [Using Lists in Scratch.pptx](https://1drv.ms/p/c/0ea54730735a1344/IQCsDu0Yx1NpQqo_SQBkuHRSAWQ53GdVyVUpkYmFUhU04FQ?e=2gjLE2) and this is the link to the starter project that we'll be using - [https://scratch.mit.edu/projects/1295520154/](https://scratch.mit.edu/projects/1295520154/).

-If you want to review what we learnt at the last session (or you didn't make it to the session) you can find a powerpoint presentation with the instructions at: [Broadcasting in Scratch.pptx](https://1drv.ms/p/c/0ea54730735a1344/IQDgI8NWVgxNRLavszyTdvnTAWVjhWu40CdgVJeSuyBEBFg?e=ifXwPZ).
-There is some starter code for the project which you can find [here](https://scratch.mit.edu/projects/1286070474/).
+At the last session we learnt about using Scratch **Lists** and learned how to code a conversation between two sprites where we only needed a few code blocks to make a dialogue of any length.
+For those wanting to keep going with this project the instruactions are in this powerpoint [Using Lists in Scratch.pptx](https://1drv.ms/p/c/0ea54730735a1344/IQCsDu0Yx1NpQqo_SQBkuHRSAWQ53GdVyVUpkYmFUhU04FQ?e=2gjLE2).
+The starter code is [here](https://scratch.mit.edu/projects/1295520154/).

+After Easter we may be continuing to learn a bit more about lists ... or we may decide to do something completely different!
+Keep an eye on this page for the latest information.

 <!--
 Please try to arrive a little bit before 10.30am so that you have time to get logged in to your Code for Life and Scratch accounts and be ready to start at 10.30am. **MAKE SURE YOU KNOW THE PASSWORDS FOR YOUR ACCOUNTS!!!!**